 - visit or threaten to visit a customer without the customer's prior agreement wen a debt is deadlocked or reasonably queried or disputed.

 Where a firm uses a third party to trace a customer it must make sure that any information held about the customer is accurate and is being properly held according to the provisions of the Data Protection Act.
-If a firm passes on any information to a third party for the purposes of tracing the customer or recovering the debt, it must endeavour to ensure that the information is accurate and adequate, so that the true customer is pursued, and for the correct amount.
+If a firm passes on any information to a third party for the purposes of tracing the customer or recovering the debt, it must take every reasonable step to ensure that the information is accurate and adequate, so that the true customer is pursued, and for the correct amount.